danybeam/ToDo-spec/Task Specification.md

 ### Properties

 1. Every PROPERTY MUST indicate their LABEL.
    1. TASKS are the ONLY PROPERTY excempt of this rule.
-For TASK is OPTIONAL.
+For TASK it is OPTIONAL.
 2. PROPERTIES MUST be prefixed by the '@' character. (e.g. DESCRIPTION)
 3. PROPERTIES MAY have a space character between the prefix character and the TASK or PROPERTY behind them.
 4. PROPERTIES  SHOULD have a suffix to separate LABELS from value.